 Part bar, part restaurant, full outdoor patio greatness, ERB has quickly established itself as one of the more reliable places to grab a drink in the Arts District.
 There never seems to be a line, the cocktails are tremendous, and their back patio is one of our favorites.
 The vibe outside is definitely more laid-back compared to the interior bar, but sometimes sitting around and drinking cocktails with friends under the stars is what your Saturday night needs.

-Let's quickly address the elephant in the room - we were none too kind to this all-day cafeteria when it recently reopened on Broadway.
+Let’s quickly address the elephant in the room - we were none too kind to this all-day cafeteria when it recently reopened on Broadway.
 But that review was for food, and this is a drinking guide.
 And when night falls, this over-the-top wilderness-themed extravaganza transforms into its absolute best self.
-The massive top floor (only open at night) has multiple rooms, two separate live music areas, and an aesthetic that feels like your in partying it up in an 19th century Governor's mansion.
-Think brass bands, swing dancing, and some extremely strong bourbon cocktails.
+The massive top floor (only open at night) has multiple rooms, two separate live music areas, and an aesthetic that feels like you’re partying it up in a 19th-century Governor’s mansion.
+Think brass bands, swing dancing, and an insane tiki room you’re going to want to check out.

 Many of downtown’s outlying neighborhoods are seeing a major halo effect from its ongoing gentrification, but Historic Filipinotown isn’t really one of them (yet).
 But that didn’t stop Crawford’s from opening its doors as an absolutely perfect bar for an area that desperately needed one.
 The small interior has a weird, dive-y feel to it, with a few scattered tables around, a pool table, and Buck Hunter in the corner.
 The real hidden secret though?
 The fantastic fried chicken sandwiches you can order at the bar.